weecology/DeepForest/docs/landing.md

 # What is DeepForest?
-DeepForest is a python package for training and predicting individual tree crowns from airborne RGB imagery.
-DeepForest comes with a prebuilt model trained on data from the National Ecological Observatory Network.
-Users can extend this model by annotating and training custom models.
+DeepForest is a python package for training and predicting ecological objects in airborne imagery.
+DeepForest currently comes with a tree crown object detection model and a bird detection model.
+Both are single class modules that can be extended to species classification based on new data.
+Users can extend these models by annotating and training custom models.

 ![](../www/image.png)

-# What's new in DeepForest 1.0.0?

-The original project was written in tensorflow based on keras-retinanet.
-When tensorflow updated to 2.0 there were breaking changes and the authors of keras-retinanet decided to not attempt to recover the project.
-The rapid development of open machine learning community resources means that tensorflow 1.14.0, which is required for deepforest, will rapidly become out of date.
-Fear not, starting in 1.0.0, the model now depends on the pytorch and torchvision and will be stable for the forseeable future.

 ## How does deepforest work?

 DeepForest uses deep learning object detection networks to predict bounding boxes corresponding to individual trees in RGB imagery.
-DeepForest is built on the retinanet model from the [torchvision package](http://pytorch.org/vision/stable/index.html) and designed to make training models for tree detection simpler.
+DeepForest is built on the object detection module from the [torchvision package](http://pytorch.org/vision/stable/index.html) and designed to make training models for tree detection simpler.

-For more about the motivation behind DeepForest, see a recent talk I gave at the Florida Musuem on Natural History
+For more about the motivation behind DeepForest, see some recent talks I've done on computer vision for ecology and practical applications to machine learning in environmental monitoring.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ifsl6zwvWw0?si=wLGtZtRa1jZZMa3V" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/r7zqn4AZmb0?start=1080" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## License
 Free software: [MIT license](https://github.com/weecology/DeepForest/blob/master/LICENSE)